AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 ### What to Expect on Migration Day {#what-to-expect-on-migration-day}

-User migration will start at midnight Pacific Standard Time of the migration start date.
+All Marketo subscriptions with a U.S. timezone will be migrated starting at midnight, Pacific Standard Time, of the migration start date.
+User migration for all other subscriptions will begin at midnight of the subscription's specified timezone.

 **Adobe will automatically migrate Marketo Admins first**.
 When Marketo Admins are migrated to Adobe Identity, they will be assigned the Adobe Product Admin role within the Marketo application along with any other roles they previously had.